Diving Raja Ampat : Top 10 Best Dive Sites

 Pulau Wakraket

-I also dived a little further south, at the Karang Bayangan site, opposite the island of Warakraket.
-The scene was enriched by a massive underwater topography, reminiscent of a Romanesque cathedral.
+I also dived a bit further south, at the Karang Bayangan site, opposite the island of Warakraket.
+A massive underwater topography enriched the scene, reminiscent of a Romanesque cathedral.
 Here, I encountered a majestic oceanic manta ray gliding gracefully.
-I also encountered the famous ocellated bullhead shark, more commonly known as the epaulette shark.
+I also discovered the famous ocellated bullhead shark, more commonly known as the epaulette shark.
 A little further out, sandbar sharks and young blacktip reef sharks swam with large-eyed, blue-tinged trevally, yellow snappers, and colorful anthias.
 Napoleon wrasse and schools of yellowtail barracuda completed this striking panorama, making these dives unforgettable.

 6. Tank Rock – Misool

 Tank Rock, also called “Pinnacle Rock,” is an impressive dive site with pinnacles covered in soft and hard corals.
-The currents can be quite strong, attracting large pelagic fish such as tuna, trevally, and manta rays.
-This site is recommended for experienced divers due to the currents.
+The currents can be pretty intense, attracting large pelagic fish such as tuna, trevally, and manta rays.
+Due to the currents, this site is recommended for experienced divers.
 The pinnacles create a spectacular environment for exploring the canyons and walls, where you can also spot sea turtles and colorful nudibranchs.

 Nudibranch